VilmaTuresson/gallery-ture/README.md

 ![pub-pic](https://user-images.githubusercontent.com/89077706/142041193-f7a36319-287e-4b96-b043-bfdb89b0f05e.png)

+**Contact Information**

+In the contact information there is an email address and a telephone number supplied under a text encouraging the user to reach out if there is any questions or interest in the photos that are published.

 **The Footer**

 The footer is discreetly displayed in black following along the page.
 It contains clearly displayed links to social media.
 The links will open in a new tab to maintain focus on the gallery site.